Hi-Angel/purple-impp/README.md

 This is a very early prototype of trillian IMPP plugin for pidgin.
-Only athentification works ATM.
+Only athentification works ATM, and compilation tested only on GNU/Linux.

 # Building'n'installing